Identity and contact

 - Source files - can contain a variety of personal data, which we recommend you to anonymize

 - Information concerning the services you purchase with us to customise and adjust our services to your specific needs

 - Your billing information

 What data do we collect automatically?

-The legal basis for this processing is Article 6(1) f and in this, we are the Controller.
+The legal basis for this processing is GDPR Article 6(1) f and in this, we are the Controller.
 This means that we decide the purposes of the processing.
-The purpose is described in the above.
-We make a profile on your behaviour on our site to learn about your preferences and ultimately customise your experience even further.
+The purpose is listed above.
+We learn about the services you purchase, your preferences and ultimately customise your experience even further.